Skip to main content

 These objects are lightweight snapshots intended for templating, not full database records.
 They expose the fields you typically need while prompting.

-• PromptScene: id, title, fullTitle, number, subtitle, plainText.
+• PromptScene: id, title, fullTitle, number, subtitle, plainText (AI-visible prose).

 • PromptSceneList: an array of PromptScene values.